Beaver Island Cultural Arts Association (BICAA)

 The Beaver Island Cultural Arts Association (BICAA) is a non-profit group of volunteers.
-As one of the “Up-North” region’s premier promoter of the arts, the BICAA seeks to use it’s expertise to:
+As one of the “Up-North” region’s premier promoter of the arts, the BICAA seeks to use its expertise to:

 The Beaver Island Cultural Arts Association relies on the support of its patrons and friends, business and foundation partners, and government agencies and volunteers to meet its mission.
-In 2016 BICAA’s signature event, the Baroque on Beaver Festival, celebrates 15 years of bringing classical music to Beaver Island.
+In 2021 BICAA’s signature event, the Baroque on Beaver Festival, celebrates 20 years of bringing classical music to Beaver Island.

 Beaver Island is the largest island in Lake Michigan and part of the Beaver Island archipelago and is known for sand beaches, scenic vistas, recreational anchorages, outdoor adventures, the arts, and laid-back and easy lifestyle.

 Although small, Beaver Island has a rich and varied history.
 At one time it was the site of a unique Mormon kingdom.
 The end of the Mormon kingdom signaled the beginning of Irish settlement.
-Irish immigrants helped develop the island’s economy and shape the island's unique identify.
+Irish immigrants helped develop the island’s economy and shape the island's unique identity.
 Beaver’s geography has historically been of importance to Great Lakes mariners, for Beaver has an excellent harbor, which affords safe haven during storms.

 Beaver Island is located 32 miles from the mainland port community of Charlevoix.
 Beaver is 13 miles long, 3 to 6 miles wide.
 Visitors to the island embark either by air or ferry from Charlevoix.
 For more about Beaver Island, visit our Beaver Island page.